jvasile/app-skel/README.md

 Python+flask is implemented in a separate repo.
 I'll add it here soonish.

+In production, you might want to adjust docker-compose.yml so that the postgres DB is not exposed to lcoalhost.

 ## Setup

 You'll want to base your repo on this one.
 That is, your new repo should always be a bunch of commits on top of all the commits in this repo.
-That way, when this repo updates, you can pull those changes in.
+That way, if you ever want to rebase (or just cherrypick) on an updated app-skel, you can pull those changes in.
 You can also offer changes back.
+Instructions on that are below.

     git clone git@github.com:jvasile/app-skel.git NEWREPO
     cd NEWREPO
     git remote set-url origin [new repo]
     git push
-    git remote add app-skel git@github.com:jvasile/app-skel.git
-    git fetch app-skel
-    git branch --track app-skel app-skel/master

     Edit the template file.
     ./generate_skeleton